Essential oils and pregnancy: what you need to know

 - Navigate to the main page for the essential oil you’d like to use.

-- Scroll down past the GC/MS report option.
+- Scroll down to below the description.

-- Click the “Product Details” tab.
+- Click the “Safety % Shelf Life” tab.

 - The Safety & Shelf Life section will appear below.
 Any warnings about using that essential oil during pregnancy and lactation will appear there.